KarimAbdelnasser/udagram/documentation/pipeline-process.md

 ## Building Stage
 The building stage is responsible for installing dependencies, checking out code, and building the frontend and backend components of the project.

--The base image "cimg/node:14.15" is used for the build job.
+-This image "cimg/node:14.15" is used for the build job.

 -The AWS CLI and Elastic Beanstalk orbs are included in the pipeline for setup.

--Node and its dependencies are installed using the node/install step.
+-Node (14.15) and its dependencies are installed using the node/install step.

 -The code is checked out using the checkout step.